jcurl/RJCP.DLL.CrashReporter/docs/dev-watchdog.md

 ### Setting up the App.Config File

 All information about the watchdog is logged to the `TraceSource` called `RJCP.CrashReporter.Watchdog`.
 This trace source should normally be assigned the same logging as your application, e.g. to the `SimplePrioMemoryTraceListener`.

+For .NET Framework 4.x, this is done using the standard `TraceSource` logic present in the framework.
+For .NET Core the `TraceSource` is available, but the initialization must be done in code, and not as part of the `app.config` file (it isn't read).
+See [dev-tracing](dev-tracing.md) for more information.

 `app.config`